 Is Functional Medicine covered by insurance?

 Physician visits are covered by most insurance plans except for Medicaid and Medicaid HMOs.
 Coverage for visits with the nutritionist are determined by your insurance plan and medical necessity.
 Additional costs may include specialized lab tests, some of which may be covered by insurance, and supplements.
-You will talk to our financial counselor to review your coverage prior to your appointment.
+You will talk with a Patient Financial Advocate to review your coverage prior to your appointment.

 *Appointments with Dr. Mark Hyman (one of the functional medicine physicians) are not billed through insurance.
 Dr. Hyman does not accept insurance or Medicare and we do not file insurance paperwork on your behalf.
 However, we will provide a detailed receipt for services performed.

 How do I schedule an appointment?

 To schedule an appointment, please call our scheduling office at 216.445.6900 or call toll-free at 844.833.0126.
 We will schedule you as soon as possible.

 What should I expect?